Social media listening guide

 "Monitoring sees trees; listening sees the forest."

-If you use social listening, you can identify and analyze.
+- With social listening, you can identify and analyze.
 You’ll be able to look for patterns, track sentiment, analyze the individual comments, identify influencers, and view overall themes that are driving results.

 And, take note...
-30% of tweets that mention a brand, neglect to use the brand’s Twitter handle.
+30% of tweets that mention a brand don't use the brand’s Twitter handle.
 They forget or don’t bother to include the @ symbol.
-Well done, you’ve been diligently checking your @mentions, whilst you let 30% of possible engagement opportunities slip through your fingers.
+Bravo... you’ve been diligently checking your @mentions, whilst you let 30% of possible engagement opportunities slip through your fingers.

-Don’t assume that consumers aren’t using your Twitter handle on purpose, they’re not ignoring you.
-And remember that some consumers have fat fingers and will type in your brand name incorrectly.
+Don’t jump to the conclusion that consumers aren’t using your Twitter handle on purpose.
+They're not necessarily ignoring you.
+Plus, some consumers have fat fingers and will misstype your brand name.
 Brand name misspelled, consumers will still expect you to respond.
 Best track those spelling variations.